-The DfE granted an extra revenue support while the school was operating in a building that was too small to allow the full PAN to be realised.
-This was for the period ending 31st August 2020, and for the following year 2020-21.
+The DfE granted an extra revenue support to mitigate the effects of the pandemic.
+This was agreed for the year 2020-21 only.

-The Trust's Fund balances at 31st August 2020 were in surplus by £6k.
-This is made up by Restricted Asset Funds being in surplus by £23k, whilst Restricted General Funds were in deficit by £17k, which included a pension fund deficit of £49k.
+The Trust's Fund balances at 31st August 2021 were in deficit by £10k.
+This is made up by Restricted Asset Funds being in surplus by £74k, whilst Restricted General Funds were in deficit by £84k, which included a pension fund deficit of £127k.